ctubio/php-proxy-keyserver/README.md

   unix  2    [ ACC ]    STREAM   LISTENING   29835   8198/sks   /var/lib/sks/recon_com_sock
   $ # If you don't see any output, please start the keyserver daemons with similar configs.

-  $ # Optionally, check if your load balancer is up and running (primary server):
+  $ # Optionally, check if your load balancer is up and running (in primary machine):
   $ netstat -anp | egrep --color 'haproxy' tcp   0     0 0.0.0.0:11369                0.0.0.0:*     LISTEN      2438/haproxy
   unix  2     [ ]       DGRAM                11553   2008/rsyslogd  /var/lib/haproxy/dev/log